phac-nml/irida/doc/user/tutorials/snvphyl/index.md

 ![snvphyl-results][]

-You can view the `SNVPhyl` analysis output files by selecting the Output File Preview tab.
+You can view the `SNVPhyl` analysis output files by selecting the `Output Files` tab.
 Note that not all files have an available preview and as such are not displayed in the Output File Preview but are downloaded when selecting the `Download All Files` button.

 ![snvphyl-output-files][]